 - Reimplementation necessary: The SaaS Cloud versions of S/4HANA will necessitate moving onto a new system entirely.

-- Extensive timelines: SAP themselves estimate that an S/4HANA migration could take 12-18 months, minimum.
+- Extensive timelines: SAP estimates that an S/4HANA migration could take 12-18 months minimum.

 Option 2: Move to a competitor